This guide will help you learn more about customer loyalty programs and how they can be used to elevate your store and build a loyal customer base.

 The main time you’ll have to put into a loyalty program will be spent setting it up.
 It’s important to pay close attention to the kind of loyalty program you’re building, and the loyalty rewards you’re offering so that it seamlessly matches your customers’ needs and store identity.
 Once you’ve spent the time laying the correct foundations, your loyalty program will maintain itself.

 You may need to put in a little time further down the line to adjust your points balance or the actions your customers take to earn points, but this will be quick and easy to review and change.

 Check out the LoyaltyLion Academy to learn how you can successfully manage your loyalty program.

-When deciding if a loyalty program is right for your store, take a look at your product offering.
-In general, ecommerce loyalty programs work best for stores that sell products with a high purchase rate – such as, food and drinks, clothes or cosmetics.
+When deciding if a loyalty app is right for your store, take a look at your product offering.
+In general, ecommerce customer loyalty programs work best for stores that sell products with a high purchase rate – such as, food and drinks, clothes or cosmetics.

 Also be sure to think about whether you’re competing with stores similar to you every time a customer makes a purchase.
 Could your customers buy their desired product from your store one day, and your competitor’s the next?
 If you’re finding that this is the case, a loyalty program offers the perfect opportunity to differentiate yourself from the competition.

 Although these are general cases, there are many other ways to determine if a loyalty program is right for you.
 Visit our website to read case studies on how other stores are using their loyalty program.